fsan110/Compsys303/README.md

 ## Note
 include <fcnt1.h>.
 Statement for mode2 exists in paceMaker.c.

 ### Mode 1(SW0 is low)
 Buttons 0 and 1 are used to provide VSense and ASense signals.
 If a VSense or ASense is not provided within the timing constraints, the pacemaker provides a VPace or APace.
 Green Led 0 and 1 turn high for VPace and APace respectively.

 ### Mode 2(SW0 is high)
 Run CS303-Heart.exe to open virtual heart.
-One can test pacemaker against three diseases.
+One can test pacemaker against various diseases.
+Green leds are still enabled.
+Button interrupts are disabled.